Robber language generator

 After every consonant, the letter "o" and the same consonant are added.

-So the word "hey" becomes "hohejoj"… actually let's use a Swedish example: "hej" becomes "hohejoj" and "rövarspråket" becomes "rorövovarorsospoproråkoketot".
+So "hej" (Swedish for "hi") becomes "hohejoj" and "rövarspråket" becomes "rorövovarorsospoproråkoketot".
 This simple rule is enough for spoken language.
 For written language, however, some additional rules are needed.
 How does it work with uppercase and lowercase in writing?
 Based on the description above, the same consonant should be written again.
 Does that mean "Hej" becomes "HoHejoj"?
 I assume uppercase and lowercase rules should work the same as in regular writing — no uppercase in the middle of words.
 So "Hej" should become "Hohejoj".

 Spoken language is the base.
 Written robber language is built to be correct when spoken.
 The letter "x" is a consonant and should according to the model become "xox".
-But since "x" is pronounced "ks", it works better — based on the spoken language — if "x" is translated to "koksos".
-So "yxa" becomes "ykoksosa" rather than "yxoxa".
+But since "x" is pronounced "ks" in Swedish, it works better — based on the spoken language — if "x" is translated to "koksos".
+So "yxa" (axe) becomes "ykoksosa" rather than "yxoxa".

 The rules can be summarized as follows: